-To complete a video visit, you will need a smartphone or tablet, the My Rush mobile app and a MyChart account.
+To complete a video visit, you will need a smartphone, tablet or computer, along with the My Rush mobile app and a MyChart account.
 The app is available for free in the App Store and on Google Play.
 You should complete your video visit over secure WiFi with a strong signal.
-If your software and plug-ins are up to date, you may also complete video visits on your desktop computer, but we recommend the My Rush app for the best experience.
 If you need help troubleshooting your video visit connection, try the steps described, call us at (312) 563-6600 or email us at email@example.com.

 You'll be treated by the Rush provider who is available at the moment you need care.
 Your regular primary care provider will have access to your diagnosis and treatment plan in your medical record.